lbryio/lbry.com/content/faq/tipping.md

 Confirmation box: ![Confirmation box](https://spee.ch/2/tipconfirmation.png)

+## Revoking a support {#revoke}

+Similar to unlocking tips, you can revoke supports you've created via the wallet page.
+Filter on Supports + Active to see the currently staked ones.
+Click the trash can icon to revoke.

 ## What are the downsides of unlocking tips?
 Are there any good rules to follow? {#guidelines}

 While you should never hesitate to unlock LBC you need or want to spend, unlocking LBC does reduce the boost it gives to your content in terms of search results, trending, and discovery mechanisms.